bevyengine/bevy-website/release-content/0.14/release-notes/11426_Computed_State__Sub_States.md

 Just like any other state, computed states and substates work with all of the tools you're used to: the `State` and `NextState` resources, `OnEnter`, `OnExit` and `OnTransition` schedules and the `in_state` run condition.

-The only exception is that, for correctness reasons, computed states *cannot* be mutated manually.
+The only exception is that, for correctness, computed states *cannot* be mutated through `NextState`.
 Instead, they are strictly derived from their input states, and added, removed and updated automatically during state transitions based on the provided `compute` method.

 All of Bevy's state tools are now found in a dedicated `bevy_states` crate, which can be controlled via a feature flag.